jvolker/single-line-font-renderer/README.md

 <img width="1136" alt="Screenshot of the software" src="https://user-images.githubusercontent.com/546852/105638363-85436000-5e72-11eb-801a-60d2b2ce9a65.png">

 **Features:**
-- uses latest fonts from the [SVG fonts repository](https://gitlab.com/oskay/svg-fonts)
+- latest fonts from the [SVG fonts repository](https://gitlab.com/oskay/svg-fonts) are loaded by default
+- local SVG font files can be loaded optionally
 - adjust font scale and stroke width
 - smoothing/simplification (this is experimental: the results from Inkscape are better in some cases)
 - export as SVG file